GIS Software Basics

 DESKTOP GIS OPTIONS

-Simple GIS software: Several programs offer basic GIS for under $600, including Microsoft MapPoint, and Caliper's Maptitude.
+Simple GIS software: Several programs offer basic GIS for under $600, including Microsoft MapPoint, ESRI Business Analyst and Caliper's Maptitude.
 These programs, however, are mostly for those working with business demographics rather than natural landscapes, and are not good choices for most land trusts.

 Basic GIS software: Full featured GIS software that allows users to access a wide range of data, perform relatively robust analyses and produce highly effective maps.
-The leading desktop GIS software for land trusts is ESRI's ArcGIS/ArcView product - Esri now allows you to purchase ArcView and all major extensions for $100, for personal use.
-You can also apply to the Esri Conservation Program for grants of ArcView and most other Esri GIS products.
+The leading desktop GIS software for land trusts is ESRI's ArcGIS/ArcView product - see here for more information on how land trusts can acquire and use this software (link to below section).
+Cost range - $1,000-2,000, with annual maintenance fees of $2-300 per package.

 Advanced GIS software: Expert-user software that can perform just about any function you might need.
 This software includes a dizzying array of options and modules, the most well-known brand is the ESRI ArcGIS/ArcInfo package.
-Very few land trusts will make use of this type of software (but if you will, apply for a grant with the Esri Conservation Program).
+Very few land trusts will make use of this type of software.
 Cost range - $10-20,000, with hefty annual maintenance fees ($2-3,000 per user per year).

 ESRI SOFTWARE FOR LAND TRUSTS

-The primary GIS software used in land trust work is from Environmental Systems Research Institute (Esri), which produces the “ArcGIS” line – what used to be known as ArcView, ArcInfo, etc. Esri software is very widely used by public agencies, particularly land managers, and by academic institutions and many businesses.
+The primary GIS software used in land trust work is from Environmental Systems Research Institute (ESRI), which produces the “ArcGIS” line – ArcExplorer, ArcView, ArcInfo, etc. ESRI software is very widely used by public agencies, particularly land managers, and by academic institutions and many businesses.

 ESRI also publishes outstanding how-to manuals and other books, and it has a "virtual campus" that lets users take web-based courses, mostly for a modest fee ($75-100).
 LEARN MORE about the ESRI Virtual Campus...